 Ask, “Which standard of care are you legally held to and are you serving me as a fiduciary?”

 The answer should be straightforward.
-You can clarify by also asking, “Are there times or circumstances when you are not acting as a fiduciary?
-What about advice or recommendations that are not specifically for retirement?”
+You can clarify by also asking, “Are there any times or circumstances when you are not acting as a fiduciary?”

 Second, ask a series of questions to find out when and how the adviser makes money on your account:

-- Can you tell me all the different ways you and/or the firm are paid servicing my account?
+- Can you tell me all the different ways you and the firm are paid servicing my account?

-- What other sources and forms of compensation do you and/or the firm receive beyond direct client fees? (manager commissions, fee shares, soft-dollar arrangements)
+- What other fee sources and forms of compensation do you and the firm receive beyond direct client advisory fees? (manager commissions, fee shares, referral commissions, soft-dollar arrangements)